Cloudera’s new “Designing and Building Big Data Applications” is a great springboard for writing apps for an enterprise data hub.

 The conclusion to this series covers how to use scans, and considerations for choosing the Thrift or REST APIs.

 In this series of how-tos, you have learned how to use Apache HBase’s Thrift interface.
 Part 1 covered the basics of the API, working with Thrift, and some boilerplate code for connecting to Thrift.
 Part 2 showed how to insert and to get multiple rows at a time.
+In this third and final post,

 The second how-to in a series about using the Apache HBase Thrift API